ritz078/embed-js/README.md

-Embed-js
+embed.js
 ============

-Embed-js has evolved from a simple text emoticon to image emoji conversion system into a fully-blown text beautification toolkit.
+embed.js has evolved from a simple text emoticon to image emoji conversion system into a fully-blown text beautification toolkit.

 Besides taking emoticons expressed using a text form and converting them to icon font-based or image-based emojis, this plugin can also do some other stuff too..

-The demo examples are given [here](http://rkritesh.in/embed-js)
+The demo examples are given [here](http://rkritesh.in/embed.js)

 **The angular version of this plugin is [ngEmbed](http://github.com/ritz078/ngEmbed)**